-GDPR codes of conduct: how the GDPR has changed the role of codes of conduct in EU privacy and data protection and what you need to know about the benefits of codes of conduct and adhering to them (and the consequences of deciding to adhere but not really doing it).
+EU GDPR approved codes of conduct: how the GDPR (General Data Protection Regulation) has changed the role of codes of conduct in EU privacy and personal data protection and what you need to know about the benefits of codes of conduct and adhering to them (and the consequences of deciding to adhere but not really doing it).

-Compliance with the GDPR is first and foremost a matter of being compliant with the GDPR itself but also a matter of being able to demonstrate compliance or, if you are not GDPR compliant in time, at least demonstrating you did all you could and have an actionable plan to be GDPR compliant, although the latter is not what the GDPR text says of course.
+GDPR compliance is first and foremost a matter of being compliant with the GDPR itself but also a matter of being able to demonstrate compliance or, if you are not GDPR compliant in time, at least demonstrating you did all you could and have an actionable plan to be GDPR compliant, although the latter is not what the GDPR text says of course.

 As far as the GDPR text concerns you need to be GDPR compliant by May 25th, 2017.
 There are ample ways to demonstrate General Data Protection Regulation compliance.
 A look at one that is a bit less known that the most obvious ones: codes of conduct.

 Among the better known ways to demonstrate compliance are the fact that you are able to meet fundamental data subject rights or have taken the proper technical and organizational measures as GDPR Recital 78 mentions, referring to internal policies (which also encompasses low-hanging fruit such as GDPR awareness training) and measures you have taken to meet those GDPR principles of data protection by design and by default (which has the necessary impact on how you organize your information management for GDPR compliance and of course on security policies and approaches).